 Step 2 – Optimizatization

-Of course, things are never, ever that simple.
+Of course, things are always complex.
 Those driver grids will never be perfectly matched or regular.
 They might be distorted by non-linearities in the drivers or suffer interference from room acoustics.
 Nor will the drivers and crossovers in a “pair” of speakers be perfectly matched.
 But my job is to align those grids as carefully and accurately as possible by moving the speakers forwards and backward, raising them, and tilting them sideways or forwards and backward.
 This works because the different drivers are at different heights on the baffle, so adjusting the speaker angle at its base affects each driver slightly differently.
-With practice, you get to recognize the sonic symptoms (congestion, thinning, holes in the soundstage, etc.) and how to move the speaker to compensate.
+With practice, you can recognize the sonic symptoms (congestion, thinning, holes in the soundstage, etc.) and how to move the speaker to compensate.
 And because the tools I use map those shifts precisely, they are always repeatable.

 I’ve described a classic three-way dynamic speaker, but the basic principle and approach will work for any speaker.
 Di-poles might drive the room differently, but visualizing that process is immensely useful in positioning them for optimum performance.
 The same is true of sub-woofers – or any other kind of loudspeaker.
 Conceptualizing the problem makes solving it possible: that and a lot of tools and a heap of experience.

 It is a long and exacting process, but the results are remarkable.
 Your speakers might not end up placed exactly symmetrical or stood at the same angle – but they’ll never have sounded so good.